PV-Lab/thicknessML/README.md

 # Authors
 The code was primarily written by Siyu Isaac Parker Tian and Zhe Liu, under the supervision of Zhe Liu, Tonio Buonassisi and Qianxiao Li.

-[^1]: explanations of this section are borrowed from https://pandas.pydata.org/docs/getting_started/install.html
+[^1]: explanations of this section borrow from https://pandas.pydata.org/docs/getting_started/install.html